jennschiffer/jsChat/README.md

 2. this has not been tested beyond my own machine

-3. if you have suggestions and tips, please PLEASE post an issue or reach out to me <jenn@pancaketheorem.com>.
+3. if you have suggestions and tips, please PLEASE [post an issue](https://github.com/jennschiffer/jsChat/issues) or reach out to me <jenn@pancaketheorem.com>.
 I'd love to get some insight and feedback from those of you who are experienced with these technologies

+### To-do List

+* show when user leaves room
+* list users in the room
+* ability to change passwords
+* ability to register
+* log chat messages
+* markdown support
+* custom shortcodes